 - Beneficial cargo owners (BCOs)

 This accounts for approximately 250 marine gateways worldwide.
-Which sounds like a lot, but in reality is just a small share of the global logistics map.
+This sounds like a lot, but in reality is just a small share of the global logistics map.

 How does it work?